microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-4-bing_search.md

     - Resource Group: Select the the resource group associated with your project from the drop-down list.(This can be found by clicking on your project name in the top right corner of AI Foundry.)
     - Name: Enter `grounding-with-bing-search`
-    - Pricing Tier: Select the option "Groudning with Bing Search".
+    - Pricing Tier: Select the option "Grounding with Bing Search".
     - I confirm I have read and understood the notice above: Click the checkbox to accept Terms.

 5. Click "Review + create", and then click Create.